damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 For our [community writers], we will follow the Scalable Writing System described below.

-1. Guest Writer - choose a subject:
+1. Community Writer - choose a subject:
    - Make sure you are familiar with [GitLab Workflow]
    - Select an issue from <https://gitlab.com/gitlab-com/blog-posts/issues> or create a new one.
    - Leave a comment "@amara I would like to write this and I accept the terms on [Community Writers Program][Community Writers].
 Below follows my writing sample."
 2. Content Marketing - analyse the proposal:
   - Amara will evaluate the writer's sample and discuss anything necessary before start writing
   - When the guest writer is approved to get started, Amara will leave a comment "@username, you got it!" and assign the issue to the writer
-3. Guest Writer: prepare local environment and submit the article
+3. Community Writer: prepare local environment and submit the article
   - Fork <https://gitlab.com/gitlab-com/www-gitlab-com/> and run it locally
   - Write according to the [Professional Writing Techniques][writing-tech]
   - Submit a [WIP MR] with the proposal and assign it to Amara